nachofillol05/MoviePy/README.md

-# Proyecto de MoviePy
+# MoviePy Proyect
-This is a scolar proyect using python with the MoviePy as a library ceballos
+This is a scolar proyect using python with the MoviePy as a library
 ---
-## instalacion
+## instalation
 ```console
     pip install moviepy
 ```
-### Integrantes
+### Participants
 - Ceballos Franco
 - Fillol Ignacio
 - Miller Derek